 Baltimore was defended by thousands of men who camped around the city for weeks, aided by numerous citizens.
 Such a large number of people might leave considerable evidence of their presence.
 Artifacts often found around military camps include bullets and bullet molds, other bits of armaments, buttons and other uniform fragments, horse tack, tobacco pipes, and bottle glass.
 Discovery of such artifacts dating to 1814 would provide a fascinating connection to the past.
 If a significant deposit of material dating to 1814 is located, for example in a backfilled privy or a section of the fortification ditch, this might provide information on how the militia of 1814 traveled and camped, how they were equipped, and what they carried with them.

-At Patterson Park there has probably been significant disturbance to surface deposits because of landscaping for the park, planting, the construction of roads and paths, and the building of the Pagoda and other structures.
+At Patterson Park there has probably been significant disturbance to surface deposits because of landscaping for the park, planting, the construction of roads and paths, and the building of the Observatory and other structures.
 The park was also occupied by Union regiments during the Civil War, which adds a further layer of disturbance.
 However, a combination of magnetometry, metal detecting, and hand excavation will be attempted to search for surviving intact features and areas.